Doctoral Practicum Program

 *Crisis counseling experience available during 2nd semester

-*Practicum counselors are expected to be at CAPS 18 hours each week.
-This means that if a client does not show for an appointment, you are still expected to be at CAPS.
+*Practicum counselors are expected to be at CMHC 18 hours each week.
+This means that if a client does not show for an appointment, you are still expected to be at CMHC.
 That time may be used to watch tape, read, complete case notes or for other professional development activities.
 It is expected that all your time be accounted for in our scheduling system and that you are onsite in accordance with that schedule.

 Each doctoral-level practicum counselor is required to give a formal case presentation at the conclusion of each semester.
-Presenting a client case provides an opportunity for interns to articulate to the CAPS staff their theoretical orientation and to demonstrate their case conceptualization skills.
+Presenting a client case provides an opportunity for interns to articulate to the CMHC staff their theoretical orientation and to demonstrate their case conceptualization skills.
 This type of experience should also help prepare the practicum counselor to discuss his or her therapeutic style and will likely be useful preparation for the pre-doctoral internship match.

 At the end of the semester, supervisors will provide written feedback to doctoral-level practicum counselors regarding their performance throughout the semester and they will recommend a grade for the practicum to the appropriate academic program.
 Supervisors and supervisees are encouraged to discuss progress throughout the semester but in particular at an informal evaluation meeting at mid-semester.
 In addition, practicum trainees will evaluate their individual supervisors and the practicum program as a whole.